 Candidates must also complete the Studentship application form.

-The completed form should reach the Admissions Office by 1 March 2015 by e-mail to: email@example.com or by post to: Admissions Office, Gonville and Caius College, Cambridge, CB2 1TA, United Kingdom.
+The completed form should reach the Admissions Office by 1 March in the year you expect to enter Cambridge by e-mail to: email@example.com or by post to: Admissions Office, Gonville and Caius College, Cambridge, CB2 1TA, United Kingdom.

 Both applications must be completed before consideration for the R.O.
 Whyte Studentship.
 An R.O.
 Whyte Studentship will only be confirmed once the successful candidate has been offered a graduate place at the University of Cambridge.